 2. “I SHALL CALL THEM “X” RAYS!”

 Roentgen’s discovery of these mysterious rays that were unlike any other happened by sheer accident while he was experimenting with the paths of electrical rays through an induction coil and glass tube.
-Although the room was dark, he noticed a screen covered in the fluorescent material was glowing from the rays.
+Although the room was dark, he noticed that a screen covered in the fluorescent material was glowing from the rays.
 An electromagnetic ray in the same family as gamma rays and microwaves, Roentgen named these unknown rays “x” rays.
-He would also refuse to patent his discoveries claiming that all of humankind should benefit from them.
+He would also refuse to patent his discoveries, claiming that all of humankind should benefit from them.